prijkes/AIReviewer/PIPELINE.md

 # Pipeline Environment Variables

-This document describes the **dynamic environment variables** that must be set when running Quaally.
+This document describes the **dynamic environment variables** that must be set when running Quaaly.
 These values change per execution and should **NOT** be in `settings.ini`.

 ## Overview

-Quaally requires two types of configuration:
+Quaaly requires two types of configuration:

 1. **Static Settings** → Configured in `settings.ini`
    - Default AI model parameters